angela-gervino/BisonFit/Docs/Iteration3 Worksheet.md

 ## Discuss a Feature or User Story that was cut/re-prioritized
 When did you change the priority of a Feature or User Story?
 Why was it re-prioritized?
 Provide a link to the Feature or User Story.
 This can be from any iteration.

+In the iteration 3 we decided to cut the feature [substitute an exercise](https://code.cs.umanitoba.ca/3350-summer2023/funkyflamingos-4/-/issues/10) , because it’s a lot of work for the short 2 weeks that we have.
+In this iteration we decided to focus on making less code but better quality and excellent documentation.

 ## Acceptance test/end-to-end
 Write a discussion about an end-to-end test that you wrote.
 What did you test, how did you set up the test so it was not flaky?
 Provide a link to that test.